hpesciotti/GeoQuiz/README.md

 - [Grammarly](https://app.grammarly.com): for spelling or grammatical inaccuracies in the text

-- [Google Dev Tools](https://developer.chrome.com/docs/devtools): to debug and for testing responsiveness
+- [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools): to debug and for testing responsiveness

-- [Google Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk): for auditing the performance of the website
+- [Google Chrome Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk): for auditing the performance of the website

 - [W3C Validator](https://validator.w3.org/#validate_by_input): for validating HTML code